riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 1. The way they are formalized, where FDT uses graphical models and UDT1 uses some kind of non-graphical “mathematical intuition module”.
 2. The naming, where UDT1 emphasizes the “updateless” aspect and FDT emphasizes the logical counterfactual aspect.
-3. Some sort of additional assumptions that UDT has that FDT doesn’t.
+3. Some additional assumptions that UDT has that FDT doesn’t.
 Rob Bensinger [says](https://www.lesswrong.com/posts/9BYo6Q9qBMXWLjqPS/miri-decisions-are-for-making-bad-outcomes-inconsistent#JJBt6eitzzrWPukSp) “accepting FDT doesn’t necessarily require a commitment to some of the philosophical ideas associated with updatelessness and logical prior probability that MIRI, Wei Dai, or other FDT proponents happen to accept” and also [says](https://intelligence.org/2017/10/22/fdt/#comment-3581691194) UDT “built in some debatable assumptions (over and above what’s needed to show why TDT, CDT, and EDT don’t work)”.
 I’m not sure what these additional assumptions are, but my guess is it has to do with viewing the world as a program, Tegmark’s level IV multiverse, and things like that (I would be interested in hearing more about the exact assumptions).

 In the [original UDT post](http://lesswrong.com/lw/15m/towards_a_new_decision_theory/), the expected utility formula is written like this:
 $$Y^* = \operatorname*{arg\,max}_{Y} \sum P_Y(\langle E_1,E_2,E_3,\ldots\rangle) U(\langle E_1,E_2,E_3,\ldots\rangle)$$